Eyeglasses: The Critical Difference for So Many Struggling Students

 “Time and time again, every day, when a child gets their glasses, they put them on their nose, and then there’s this huge smile on their face,” says Ann Hollister, Vision To Learn’s president.

 For Noah, the new glasses were a godsend.

 “He was actually two lines away from being legally blind,” his mother says, choking with emotion during a YouTube testimonial.
 “Amazing, just to see the growth that has happened since he’s gotten his glasses – he just seems like a happier child.”

-National Director: Damian Carroll
+National Director and Chief of Staff: Damian Carroll

 Vision to Learn provides free eye exams and glasses to kids in underserved communities.